-The Department of War Studies seeks to recruit a Lecturer in War Studies.
-The successful applicant will undertake high-quality research and support our MA programme in War Studies (WS) and provide other, related MA and BA teaching.
-The MA in War Studies is the original and longest-standing MA programme in the department and recruits about 40 students each year with very diverse academic backgrounds.
+The Department of War Studies seeks to recruit a Lecturer in War Studies/International Security.
+The successful applicant will undertake high-quality research and support the BA and MA programmes in the Department.

-The successful candidate will support the planning, organisation and delivery of the WS programme, and, with departmental mentorship, eventually assume leadership responsibilities.
-The successful candidate will contribute by teaching core modules as well collaborating on the design and development of new modules in line with their research expertise and in support of our interdisciplinary teaching portfolio.
-They will understand and develop a variety of methods to assess students’ learning and provide feedback, and, with institutional support, they will assist in developing a blended learning and digital innovation strategy in the delivery of this programme.
+The successful candidate will support the planning, organisation and delivery of our MA and BA programmes, and, with departmental mentorship, eventually assume leadership responsibilities.
+The successful candidate will be expected to contribute to existing core modules as well as collaborating on the design and development of new modules in line with their research expertise and in support of our interdisciplinary teaching portfolio.
+They will understand and develop a variety of methods to assess students’ learning and provide feedback, and, with institutional support, they will assist in developing a blended learning and digital innovation strategy in the delivery of our programmes.

 Beyond teaching and administrative duties, the successful candidate, upon completion of their probation, will be expected to supervise PhD students.
 They will commit to undertake high-quality research in their subject area, and publish in recognised journals, with research mentorship offered in support of this activity.
 The role-holder will further maintain research activities and connections through a portfolio of individual and/or joint research projects and will work to secure external funding as required.

-War Studies is located within the School of Security Studies and the Faculty of Social Science & Public Policy.
+The Department of War Studies is located within the School of Security Studies and the Faculty of Social Science & Public Policy.
 Together, we support an inclusive culture and diversity for our staff and students.
-We are committed to encourage further growth from a diversity of groups, and we look forward to welcoming applicants of all abilities, whom we are able to support with our flexible, varied working practices.
+We are committed to encourage further growth from a diversity of groups, and we look forward to welcoming applicants of all abilities, who we are able to support with our flexible, varied working practices.

 This post will be offered on a full-time, indefinite contract.

-- Undertake high-quality research within the field of War Studies, broadly defined, publish the findings in highly-rated internationally recognised journals, and participate in major internationally recognised academic networks
+- Undertake high-quality research within the field of War Studies/International Security, ideally but not necessarily with a focus on climate and energy security, publish the findings in highly-rated internationally recognised journals, and participate in major internationally recognised academic networks

 - Sustain high-quality research activity through a portfolio of individual and/or joint research projects and secure the funding required for this research as required